AngeloSantos/TrackML/README.md

 There is NO information about functionality of all scripts yet.

-Understanding R and Bash Scripts
+Summary about R and Bash Scripts
 ================================

 * apply_model.R - application step based on optimized *GMB* models